Helping you achieve your potential ...

 This Level 4 course is accredited through OCN London who are an approved

-ensuring student peace of mind.
-It is also endorsed by The Association of
+verified ensuring student peace of mind.
+It is also endorsed by The Association

-This course is the ONLY Level 4 Equine Sports Therapy Practitioner programme
+This course is the ONLY Level 4 Equine Sports Massage and Rehabilitation

-produce safe, effective and competent equine sports therapists in line
+to produce safe, effective and competent equine sports therapists in

 - Animal health and welfare are at the very core of our teaching

-to enable them to be competent, knowledgeable and experienced equine
+skills to enable them to be competent, knowledgeable and experienced

-Course Title: ICAT™ Equine Sports Therapy Practitioner (Level
+Course Title: ICAT™ Equine Sports Massage and Rehabilitation